VladimirStepanov/pocket-golang-sdk/README.md

 type Actions []interface{}
 ```

-Every action is a structure, with special Action type.
-Some actions have identical structure, but you must set
-different type.

 ### Actions

+Every action is a structure, with special Action field.
+The field has own value for every action.

 ```go
 const (